 - Professional ethics

 - Emotional intelligence

 - Critical thinking

-The learner will experience the challenge of working on a high-profile project that has received attention from the company’s executive team.
-They will practice their information gathering and communication skills, including translating information into an update for a specific audience, all within the context of a highly sensitive EDI-focused narrative.
+The learner will experience the challenge of working on a project that has received attention from a company’s executive team.
+They will practice information gathering and communication skills within the context of a highly sensitive EDI-focused narrative.